Florents-Tselai/spat/README.md

 ### Strings

-`SPSET(key, value[, ttl interval]) → spval`
+`SPSET(key, value[, echo bool, ttl interval]) → spval`

 Set key to hold the value.
 If key already holds a value, it is overwritten, regardless of its type.
 Any previous time to live associated with the key is discarded on successful SET operation.
 The optional `ttl` sets the TTL interval.
-Returns the value.
+Returns the value if `echo` is set.
+If not (the default), the function returns NULL.

 `SPGET(key) → text`